Saratoga Lake

-Saratoga Lake is a lake in the eastern part of Saratoga County, New York.
+Saratoga Lake is in the eastern part of Saratoga County, New York.
 The lake is approximately 4.5 mi long, about 1.5 mi wide at its widest point, and about 95 ft deep.

 The lake is bordered by the city of Saratoga Springs on the northwest, the town of Malta on the southwest, the town of Stillwater on the southeast, and the town of Saratoga on the northeast.
 New York State Route 9P runs along the southern end and eastern side of the lake, and then crosses its outlet in the north.

 The lake's major source is Kayaderosseras Creek, which enters the lake from the northwest, and the outlet is Fish Creek, which exits the lake from the north and flows into the Hudson River at Schuylerville.

 Fishing

 Fish species present in the lake are walleye, smallmouth bass, black crappie, yellow perch, redbreast sunfish, bluegill, northern pike, tiger muskie, largemouth bass, carp, pumpkinseed sunfish, and brown bullhead.
 There is a state-owned hard surface ramp boat launch off Union Avenue on the north shore.